What language is used in Kipina?

 Do all of the teaching staff speak in a proper English dialect?

-All of our teacher speak English and most of them have English as a first language.
+All of our teachers speak English and most of them have English as a first language.

-We have a Nursery Manager in each nursery.
+We have a Preschool Manager in each preschool.

 How many staff do you have and what is the child/teacher ratio?

 We have a teacher for every class supported by two TA’s and two floater TA’s.
-We also have a Head Teacher, Nursery Manager, a Registered Nurse and Admissions Coordinator/Receptionist.
+We also have a Head Teacher, Preschool Manager, a Registered Nurse and Admissions Coordinator/Receptionist

 What criteria do you look for in teachers?